jrte/ribose/README.md

     (
       (
         ((LinuxKernelDropped$0), reset start[`@LinuxKernelDropped`])
       | ((LinuxKernelLimited$0), reset start[`@LinuxKernelLimited`])
       | ((LinuxKernelAborted$0), reset start[`@LinuxKernelAborted`])
       )
     | LinuxKernelPrefix nul notnl* (nl, in[`!nil`])
     )
   )*
 ):dfamin;
 ```
 This also demonstrates nesting of ribose FSTs.
 The top-level `LinuxKernelStrict` transducer marks an input anchor and looks ahead to verify syntax before selecting one of three transducers.
-It then resets to the input anchor and starts the selected transducer to reduce the marked input before signaling `nil` and returning to the top-level transducer.
+It then resets to the input anchor and starts the selected transducer to reduce the marked input and inject a `nil` signal into the input before returning to the top-level transducer.
 The charts below show the results of a data extraction benchmarking runoff between Java regex and three ribose variants.

 ![LinuxKernelBench](https://user-images.githubusercontent.com/24707461/169666924-49f934dc-0f43-4ce0-ad65-0809508a2541.png)

 The `LinuxKernel` FST does no lookahead, `LinuxKernelLoose` looks ahead only as far as the distinguishing tag, and `LinuxKernelStrict` looks ahead up to the end of line.
+Heap usage was similar for all three ribose FSTs (<2M).
 All benchmark outputs (regex and ribose) were binary equivalent.
 ## Everything is Code
-Regular patterns and their equivalent automata, like bacteria in biological ecosystems, are ubiquitous and do almost all of the work in computing ecosystems.
+Regular patterns and their equivalent automata, like microbes in biological ecosystems, are ubiquitous and do almost all of the work in computing ecosystems.
+String them out on another construct like a stack or a spine and they can perform new tricks.

 Consider ribonucleic acid (RNA), a strip of sugar (ribose) molecules strung together, each bound to one of four nitrogenous bases (A|U|G|C|), encoding genetic information.
 Any ordered contiguous group of 3 bases constitutes a *codon*, and 61 of the 64 codons are mapped deterministically onto the 21 amino acids used in protein synthesis (the other three are control codons).
 This mapping is effected by remarkable molecular machine, the *ribosome*, which ratchets messenger RNA (mRNA) through an aperture to align the codons for translation and build a protein molecule, one amino acid at a time (click on the gears below to see a real-time animation of this process).
 Over aeons, nature has programmed myriad mRNA scripts and compiled them into DNA libraries to be distributed among the living.
 So this trick of using sequential information from one domain (eg, mRNA->codons) to drive a process in another domain (amino acids->protein) is not new.